-Check the type of action that applies.
+I. TYI PE OF ACTION Che ck the type of action that applies.
 If previous Course Guide exists, please attach.

-A. Adoption

-B. Substantive Revision (attach electronic copy of current Course Guide)

-The numbers listed next to the changes below may or may not require a response and they have been identified as those questions most likely needing to be addressed.
+A. [ Adoption В. [ Substantive Revision (attach electronic copy of current Course Guide) The numbers listed next to the changes below may or may not require a response and they have been identified as those questions most likely needing to be addressed.
 The entire Course Guide should be reviewed for applicability.

-Change in number of credit hours: II, IVD, VII, VIII, IX, X, XI, XII Change in prerequisite(s) other than prerequisite(s) offered within your department: II, IVD, VII, VIII, IX, X, XI, XII

-\square

-Substantive change in course content: II, IVD, VII, VIII, IX, X, XI, XII Identify specific changes not listed above:

-The course is connected to the following program(s):

-A. The course is connected to Career Cluster and Career Pathway

-III.
-COURSE DESCRIPTION & STUDENT LEARNING OUTCOMES

-This course description will appear in the College Catalog followed by the Student Learning Outcomes-Course Level.
-Course Description:

-If the description above is a revision, attach a copy of the current catalog page(s) to be revised.

-Catalog Year: Page Numbers:

-STUDENT LEARNING OUTCOMES - COURSE LEVEL (LIST 3-5)

-Upon successful completion of this course, students will be able to: 1.

-These SLOs are aligned to States' Career Cluster Initiatives (SCCI) (www.careercluster.org) standards.

-If this course is connected to a program, answer A, D and E. If this course is not connected to a program, answer A-D.

-- A. Reason this proposal should be adopted in light of the College's mission statement and educational goals - B. An assessment of Industry or Community need - C. Conformity of this course to legal and other external requirements.
-Include articulation agreements, State Voc/Tech requirements, accrediting agency standards, State Board regulations, professional certification or licensing requirements if applicable - D. Results of course and course guide evaluation.
+Change in number of credit hours: II, IVD, VII, VIII, IX, X, XI, XII Change in prerequisite(s) other than prerequisite(s) offered within your department: II, IVD, VII, VIII, IX, X, XI, XII Substantive change in course content: II, IVD, VII, VIII, IX, X, XI, XII Identify specific changes not listed above: II.
+INT RODUCTION course is connected to the following program(s): A. The course is connected to Career Cluster and Career Pathway III.
+URSE DESCRIPTION & STUDENT LEARNING OUTCOMES This course description will appear in the College Catalog followed by the Student Learning Outcomes-Course Level.
+Course Description: If the description above is a revision, attach a copy of the current catalog page(s) to be revised.
+Catalog Year: Page Numbers: STI UDENT LEARNING OUTCOMES - COURSE LEVEL (LIST 3-5) Upon successful completion of this course, students will be able to: 1.
+These SLOs are aligned to States' Career Cluster Initiatives (SCCI) ( www.careerclusters.org ) standard IV.
+RA ΓΙΟΝALE FOR PROPOSAL is course is connected to a program, answer A, D and E. If this course is not connected to a prog A. gram, answer A-D. Reason this proposal should be adopted in light of the College's mission statement and educational goals B. An assessment of Industry or Community need C. Conformity of this course to legal and other external requirements.
+Include articulation agreements, State Voc/Tech requirements, accrediting agency standards, State Board regulations, professional certification or licensing requirements if applicable D. Results of course and course guide evaluation.